 - (1) In case ECU/PCU is operating at reduced functionality and when it generates internal fault/error due to malfunction of hardware or software, then: - (a) Monitoring applicable in case of a throttle by wire system being fitted. - (b) In addition, a Contracting Party may require monitoring in case of an activated default mode leading to a significantly reduced propulsion torque. - (2) If redundant APS or redundant TPS are fitted, signal cross check(s) shall meet all circuit rationality requirements.
 If there is only one APS or TPS fitted, APS or TPS circuit rationality monitoring is not mandatory. - (3) Two out of three of the circuit rationality malfunctions shall be monitored in addition to circuit continuity monitoring. - (4) Only if used as input to ECU/PCU with relevance to environmental or functional safety performance. - (5) Derogation allowed if manufacturer requests, level 3 instead, actuator signal present only without indication of symptom. - 2.2.
-If there are more of the same device types fitted on the vehicle listed in [Table 1], those devices shall be separately monitored and reported in case of malfunctions. - 2.3.
+If there are more of the same device types fitted on the vehicle listed in Table A2/1 of Annex 2, those devices shall be separately monitored and reported in case of malfunctions. - 2.3.
 Sensors and actuators shall be associated with a specific diagnostic level that defines which type of diagnostic monitoring shall be performed as follows: - 2.3.1.
 Level 1: sensor/actuator of which at least two circuit continuity symptoms can be detected and reported (i.e. short circuit to ground, short circuit to power and open circuit). - 2.3.2.
 Level 2: sensor/actuator of which at least one circuit continuity symptom can be detected and reported (i.e. short circuit to ground, short circuit to power and open circuit). - 2.3.3.
 Level 3: sensor/actuator of which at least one symptom can be detected, but not reported separately. - 2.4.
-Two out of three symptoms in circuit continuity as well as in circuit rationality monitoring diagnostic may be combined, e.g. - circuit high or open and low circuit; - high and low or open circuit; - signal out of range or circuit performance and signal stuck; - circuit high and out of range high or circuit low and out of range low. - 2.5.
+Two out of three symptoms in circuit continuity as well as in circuit rationality monitoring diagnostic may be combined, e.g. - (a) Circuit high or open and low circuit; - (b) High and low or open circuit;

+- (c) Signal out of range or circuit performance and signal stuck; - (d) Circuit high and out of range high or circuit low and out of range low. - 2.5.
 Exemptions regarding detection

-Exemption from detecting certain electric circuit monitoring symptoms may be granted in the following cases if the manufacturer can demonstrate to the satisfaction of the approval authority that:
+Exemption from detecting certain electric circuit monitoring symptoms may be granted in the following cases if the manufacturer can demonstrate to the satisfaction of the responsible authority that:

-- 2.5.1. a listed malfunction will not cause emissions to exceed the designated OBD threshold limits set out in [paragraph 5.5.1.] of general requirements; or - 2.5.2. a listed malfunction will not cause a significant torque loss; or

-- 2.5.3. the only feasible monitoring strategy would negatively affect vehicle functional safety or driveability in a significant way. - 2.6.
+- 2.5.1.
+A listed malfunction will not cause emissions to exceed the designated OBD threshold limits set out in paragraph 5.5.1. of general requirements; or - 2.5.2.
+A listed malfunction will not cause a significant torque loss; or - 2.5.3.
+The only feasible monitoring strategy would negatively affect vehicle functional safety or driveability in a significant way. - 2.6.
 Exemption regarding OBD emission verification tests (test type VIII)

-At the request of the manufacturer and based on a technical justification to the satisfaction of the approval authority, certain OBD monitors listed in [Table 1] may be exempted from test type VIII emission verification tests referred to in [Annex 3] under the condition that the manufacturer can demonstrate to the approval authority that:
+At the request of the manufacturer and based on a technical justification to the satisfaction of the responsible authority, certain OBD monitors listed in Table A2/1 of Annex 2 may be exempted from test type VIII emission verification tests referred to in Annex 6 under the condition that the manufacturer can demonstrate to the responsible authority that: